 - Looking to stay in nursing, but need a change

-5. Surgical Nursing Careers
+5. Surgical nursing

 As a surgical nurse, you will assist during delicate organ transplants, precision laser incisions and quadruple heart bypasses, to name a few.
 From preparing patients before surgery to assisting the surgeon in the operating room to charting progress in recovery, surgical nurses are there for patients every step of the way.
 Monitoring vitals signs, alleviating discomfort and comforting anxious patients and their families are all rewarding parts of a career in surgical nursing.